Whoaa512/starred/README.md

 ## Rust

+- [andyk/ht](https://github.com/andyk/ht) - headless terminal - wrap any binary with a terminal interface for easy programmatic access.
 - [paradedb/paradedb](https://github.com/paradedb/paradedb) - Postgres for Search and Analytics
 - [borgo-lang/borgo](https://github.com/borgo-lang/borgo) - Borgo is a statically typed language that compiles to Go.
 - [kimono-koans/dano](https://github.com/kimono-koans/dano) - A hashdeep/md5tree (but much more) for media files